CalSol/CalSol-Electrical-Onboarding/Section2.md

 ### Voltage

 But what causes electrons to flow?
 Power sources contain energy, called **voltage**, creating a difference in potential energy that causes electrons to flow.
 Picture water flowing downhill, with the hill's height representing voltage.
 At the top, the water has high potential energy, similar to a high voltage.
 As the water moves down, it flows naturally to lower points, just like current flows from high voltage to low voltage in a circuit.
 The steeper the hill (or the greater the voltage difference), the stronger the flow of water, much like a greater voltage difference creates a stronger current.
-The unit of voltage is voltage (V).
+The unit of voltage is volts (V).

 ### Resistance